rory-bedford/trilab_to_nwb/README.md

 Otherwise, this repo also contains some scripts to make the custom behaviour json for importing these NWB files into Antelope (our DataJoint pipeline).

+The upload_antelope scripts parse a folder of NWB files and upload them to antelope with the appropriate metadata.

 The important info here is the schema for the NWB files: